 Why Use Eggplant AI?

 As a user, all you need to do to generate tests is build a simple model of the interface that you want to test.
+Eggplant AI applies AI reasoning to auto generate the test cases based on your model.
 Models replicate different states, representing pages or screens that users visit, and the actions users might perform within those states or that move users between states.

 When you run a model, Eggplant AI generates tests by traversing possible user journeys through the model.
 Those user journeys can be used to build tests using a core library of shared actions.
 A simple model of an application can generate millions of test scenarios.